thanh40/podinfo-platform/README.md

 *Scenario: PodInfoDown alert fires — the service has been unreachable for 3 minutes.*

-The alert comes from `kube_deployment_status_replicas_available == 0`, so the first question is whether this is a pod failure, a network issue, or a bad deploy.
-The goal in the first two minutes is to establish which path we're on before taking any action — rolling back the wrong thing or bumping resources blindly wastes time and can make things worse.

 1. Check if the pods themselves are healthy:
 ```
 kubectl get pods -n default -l app.kubernetes.io/name=podinfo